The Mexican Sorbet Spot Making Waves on TikTok

 Screenshot 2024 10 03 at 4.49.52%E2%80%AFPM

 The Cortés first caught the eye of local food blogger Rob Martinez, who has some hundred-fifty thousand followers as eatingwithrobert on TikTok.
 He started making videos documenting Cortés’ story in the beginning of the summer, racking up almost two hundred and fifty thousand views on TikTok and some eighty thousand likes on Instagram.
-Another TikTok food content creator, called letsfamilystyle, followed suit, joining the Cortés family throughout their day making and selling nieves for a video that also drew some consider thousands on TikTok.
+Another TikTok food content creator, called letsfamilystyle, followed suit, joining the Cortés family throughout their day making and selling nieves for a video that also drew some considerable thousands on TikTok.
 Cortés Jr. also has a considerable social media presence on his own, racking up some 76 thousand followers to his own content showing his family’s nieves output.

 Staple flavors the Cortés sell are cantaloupe and lime, itself made from fresh lime zest; you can often also find watermelon, mango, pineapple, cactus fruit, or tamarind, on the right days.
 Cortés Jr. likes to emphasize that his nieves are made from real fruit.